-I am docent / associate professor and currently appointed head of the division of occupational therapy.
+I am docent / associate professor in occupational therapy and currently appointed vice head at the department of neurobiology, care sciences, and society.
 I am a guest professor at Tokyo Metropolitan University (Japan) and have an research affiliation to Stockholms Sjukhem in Stockholm.
 In an attempt to balance work, rest, and play, I enjoy to spend time with family as well as cycling, ceramics, traveling, and training Aikido.

 My research has had a primary focus on occupation and participation intersected with identity, disability, and culture.
 For example, I am interested in the meaning of growing older after international migration and what global migration does to local ideas about aging in place…or how mechanisms work that exclude people from the labor market and how this can levied through alternative approaches.
 I am also interested in concepts of prevention/promotion, currently being applied in a project concerning primary prevention of stroke with an occupational perspective in focus.
 I draw on various methods often stemming from a naturalistic and participatory paradigm and include narrative inquiry, ethnography, and photovoice.